AdelaideBioinfo/HTT_detection/README.md

 ## References

-* Galbraith JD, Ludington AJ, Suh A, Sanders KL, Adelson DL.
+- Galbraith JD, Ludington AJ, Suh A, Sanders KL, Adelson DL.
 New Environment, New Invaders-Repeated Horizontal Transfer of LINEs to Sea Snakes. *Genome Biol Evol.* 2020;12:2370--83.
-* Galbraith JD, Ludington AJ, Sanders KL, Suh A, Adelson DL.
+- Galbraith JD, Ludington AJ, Sanders KL, Suh A, Adelson DL.
 Horizontal transfer and subsequent explosive expansion of a DNA transposon in sea kraits (Laticauda). *Biol Lett.* 2021;17:20210342.
-* Ivancevic AM, Kortschak RD, Bertozzi T, Adelson DL.
+- Ivancevic AM, Kortschak RD, Bertozzi T, Adelson DL.
 Horizontal transfer of BovB and L1 retrotransposons in eukaryotes. *Genome Biol.* 2018;19:85.
-* Ivancevic, Atma M, Kortschak, R Daniel, Bertozzi, Terry, & Adelson, David L. (2018).
+- Ivancevic, Atma M, Kortschak, R Daniel, Bertozzi, Terry, & Adelson, David L. (2018).
 Dataset from: Horizontal transfer of BovB and L1 retrotransposons in eukaryotes \[Data set\]. *Zenodo.* <http://doi.org/10.5281/zenodo.1246946>
-* Ivancevic Atma M. (2018, May 15).
+- Ivancevic Atma M. (2018, May 15).
 AdelaideBioinfo/horizontalTransfer: First release of horizontal transfer code (Version v1.0.0). *Zenodo.* <http://doi.org/10.5281/zenodo.1246999>

 ## The end <a name="the-end" />

-*“Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.”* George Box in; Box, G.E.P. and Draper, N.R.
+> *Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.*

+George Box in; Box, G.E.P. and Draper, N.R.
 Empirical Model Building and Response Surfaces.
 John Wiley & Sons, New York.
 (1987).